 Your employer must show the total amount of dependent care benefits provided to you during the year under a qualified plan in box 10 of your Form W-2.
 Your employer also will include any dependent care benefits over \$5,000 in your wages shown in box 1 of your Form W-2.

-To claim the exclusion, you must complete either Part III of Form 2441, Child and Dependent Care Expenses, or Part III of Schedule 2 (Form 1040A), Child and Dependent Care Expenses for Form 1040A Filers.
-(You cannot use Form 1040EZ.)

-See the instructions for Form 2441 or Schedule 2 (Form 1040A) for more information.
+To claim the exclusion, you must complete Part III of Form 2441, Child and Dependent Care Expenses.
+See the instructions for Form 2441 for more information.

 Educational Assistance